scottaohara/a11y_styled_form_controls/README.md

 <details>
     <summary>Regarding screen reader announcements...</summary>
     <p>
-        Note the documentation of screen reader announcements is based on using the indicated versions of each screen reader and browser, as indicated in each test.
-The test results are as up to date as indicated on each test page.
+        Note the documentation of screen reader announcements is based on using the versions of the screen reader and browser combos, as indicated on each test page.
+Be sure to check the last updated date of each test page.
 Documentation is noted as "updated" when new testing or techniques have changed.
-Editorial updates may not constitute a change in the noted updated date.
+Editorial updates may not constitute a change in the posted updated date.
     </p>
     <p>
-        Things may change as browsers and screen readers are updated, so please refer to these as a snapshot in time, rather than being definitive results.
+        Things may change as browsers and screen readers are updated, so please refer to these as a snapshot in time rather than being definitive results.
     </p>
     <p>
-        If you find that announcements and/or support as changed, please <a href="https://github.com/scottaohara/a11y_styled_form_controls/issues/new">file an issue</a>!
+        If you find that announcements and/or support has changed, please <a href="https://github.com/scottaohara/a11y_styled_form_controls/issues/new">file an issue</a>!
     </p>
 </details>